 - Authentication Header (AH): helps hide specific info, like who’s originally sending the packet, until it gets to the destination.

 According to Friedl, “VPNs use IPSec in tunnel mode with IPSec ESP and IPSec AH working together.”

 Point-to-point Protocol (PPP) is another common VPN option for remote-access networks.
 Layer 2 Forwarding (L2F), Point-to-point Tunneling Protocol (PPTP), and Layer 2 Tunneling Protocol (L2TP) are all additional protocols based on PPP.

 Awesome.
 WTF does that all mean?
 And how do you figure out which one to choose over the others?

 You might use a VPN to access your corporate account, bypass government censorships to use Google, or just watch The Office on Netflix while sitting in a foreign airport.

 In other words, wildly different goals or objectives with each use case.
 So it only makes sense that VPNs specialize in different aspects too.
 The setup you’d want for downloading a ton of files might not be the one you want for maximizing security and privacy.

 The easiest way to evaluate a VPN is to analyze a mix of criteria that each share in common.
-Lifehacker does a good job breaking down a VPN’s value, with three of the biggest considerations jumping out:
+This best VPN guide does a good job breaking down a VPN’s value, with three of the biggest considerations jumping out: